NoomStuff/File-To-Password/README.md

 # File to Password

-Generate a secure password using a file and a key.
+Generate a secure password using any file and a password key.
 Made by [NoomStuff](https://github.com/NoomStuff).
 Licensed under the MIT License.
 See [LICENSE](LICENSE).
-You are free to use the project however you want, but please provide credit when redistributing.
+You are free to use the project however you want, it would be appreciated if you would provide credit when modifying, redistributing or showcasing my work.

 ---